-- 12.13 Fossil fuels, such as oil, are finite resources and their rate of depletion is steadily increasing by industrialised nations and through the effects of globalization on newly industrialising nations.
+12.11 Fossil fuels, such as oil, are finite resources and their rate of depletion is steadily increasing by industrialised nations and through the effects of globalization on newly industrialising nations.
 A number of environmental interests have raised concern over Peak Oil referring to when Oil Production reaches its maximum before it declines irreversibly.
-Planning policy concerns that may arise from Peak Oil will include implications on housing, waste management and recycling, economic development along with infrastructure, and services and facilities, which will need to be considered in the context of Stafford Borough through Policy N2 and other Local Plan policies. - 12.14 Climate change is a key priority area for gCovernment at the national level, articulated through The Climate Change Act, 2008, which sets out a legally building binding framework to reduce carbon emissions.
-Existing policy direction is provided by The UK Sustainable Development Strategy, 2005 and the Planning and Energy Act, 2008 as well as recently introduced National Planning Policy Statements (NPS).
-(AM97) At the local level, the Council is seeking to fulfil its commitment under the Staffordshire Declaration on climate change to reduce carbon dioxide emissions in the Borough.
-To achieve this, the Plan for Stafford Borough will provide an effective platform that promotes resilience against climate change by implementing sustainable development, enhanced building design, increasing energy self sufficiency and minimising development in areas that flood. - 12.15 To achieve the Government's objectives, the new Plan needs to address issues of sustainable drainage, renewable energy and sustainable construction.
-New development is proposed away from the flood risk areas identified by the Strategic Flood Risk Assessment (SFRA), which are largely centred on the network of rivers such as the Trent, Penk and Sow, their tributaries and some minor surface water flooding in the larger settlements of Stafford and Stone.
-Furthermore, the Water Cycle Study and Surface Water Management Plan indicate water quality needs to improve across the Borough to achieve good qualitative and quantitative status of all water bodies to comply with the Water Framework Directive. - 12.16 Sustainable Drainage Systems (SUDS) can also be used to assist flood management from new and existing developments with respect to surface water drainage discharges.
+Planning policy concerns that may arise from Peak Oil will include implications on housing, waste management and recycling, economic development along with infrastructure, and services and facilities, which will need to be considered in the context of Stafford Borough through Policy N2 and other Local Plan policies.

+12.12 Climate change is a key priority area for Government at the national level, articulated through The Climate Change Act, 2008, which sets out a legally binding framework to reduce carbon emissions.
+Existing policy direction is provided by The UK Sustainable Development Strategy, 2005 and the Planning and Energy Act, 2008 as well as recently introduced National Policy Statements (NPS).
+At the local level, the Council is seeking to fulfil its commitment under the Staffordshire Declaration on climate change to reduce carbon dioxide emissions in the Borough.
+To achieve this, the Plan for Stafford Borough will provide an effective platform that promotes resilience against climate change by implementing sustainable development, enhanced building design, increasing energy self sufficiency and minimising development in areas that flood.

+12.13 To achieve the Government's objectives, the new Plan needs to address issues of sustainable drainage, renewable energy and sustainable construction.
+New development is proposed away from the flood risk areas identified by the Strategic Flood Risk Assessment (SFRA), which are largely centred on the network of rivers such as the Trent, Penk and Sow, their tributaries and some minor surface water flooding in the larger settlements of

+Stafford and Stone.
+Furthermore, the Water Cycle Study and Surface Water Management Plan indicate water quality needs to improve across the Borough to achieve good qualitative and quantitative status of all water bodies to comply with the Water Framework Directive.

+12.14 Sustainable Drainage Systems (SUDS) can also be used to assist flood management from new and existing developments with respect to surface water drainage discharges.
 Furthermore, SUDS are cost effective, environmentally and aesthetically attractive solutions with low environmental impact that allows surface water run-off to be released slowly back into the environment.
 The inclusion of SUDS should be done at the earliest stages of the process to ensure that they are successfully designed, built and maintained.
 Specific guidance on SUDS is contained in the CIRIA Sustainable Drainage Systems manuals.
-Developers are also advised to refer to the guidance on SUDS contained in the Southern Staffordshire Outline Water Cycle Study. - 12.17 The Council is committed to the principle that all new development should contributes substantially to reducing carbon emissions and the impacts of new development on climate change.
-To achieve this, new housing developments will be required to achieve a zero carbon standard in line with Government policyprovide a Code for Sustainable Homes Certificate, which assesses the sustainability of newly completed developments across nine design code categories.
+Developers are also advised to refer to the guidance on SUDS contained in the Southern Staffordshire Outline Water Cycle Study.

+12.15 The Council is committed to the principle that all new development should contribute substantially to reducing carbon emissions and the impacts of new development on climate change.
+To achieve this, new housing developments will be required to achieve a zero carbon standard in line with Government policy.
 For non residential development the Building Research Establishment (BRE) has developed an environmental assessment method (BREEAM) for commercial buildings that addresses a wide range of environmental and sustainability issues, awarding credits linked to a star rating.

-(AM98) - 12.18 Provision of recycling facilities will be achieved through new development by employing best practice technology to optimise the opportunities for recycling and minimise waste during both construction and occupation of developments, including for commercial and industrial premises.
+12.16 Provision of recycling facilities will be achieved through new development by employing best practice technology to optimise the opportunities for recycling and minimise waste during both construction and occupation of developments, including for commercial and industrial premises.

-Low Carbon Sources & Renewable Energy
+Policy N3 Low Carbon Sources & Renewable Energy